Krakow or Warsaw: which is better?

 Entrance to the Auschwitz concentration camp in Krakow| ©Rafael Wagner

-A common dynamic in nations around the world is to have rival cities, which generally correspond to cities with high political and economic power within a country.
-Poland is no different, and this historical rivalry exists between Krakow and Warsaw.
+A common dynamic in nations around the world is the existence of rival cities, which generally correspond to cities with significant political and economic power within a country.
+Poland is no exception, and this historical rivalry exists between Kraków and Warsaw.

-For centuries, the official capital of the country was located in Krakow; however, King Sigismund III decided to move the capital to Warsaw after accidentally burning down Wawel Castle.
-Much later, the rivalry would be cemented with the Nazi invasion of Poland; while Warsaw was almost completely destroyed, Krakow retained all of its historic buildings and medieval charm.
+For centuries, the country’s official capital was located in Kraków; however, King Sigismund III decided to move the capital to Warsaw after accidentally burning down Wawel Castle.
+Much later, the rivalry would be cemented by the Nazi invasion of Poland; while Warsaw was almost completely destroyed, Kraków preserved all of its historic buildings and its medieval charm.

-Although the inhabitants of Warsaw acknowledge the beauty and unique charm of their rival Krakow, the fact is that they retain the honor of being the nation's capital, while Krakow remains the second most important city.
+Although the residents of Warsaw acknowledge the beauty and unique charm of their rival Kraków, the truth is that they retain the honor of being the nation’s capital, while Kraków remains the second most important city.